Take Your Kegel Further: Mastering the Pelvic Brace

 • Squats, lunges, step-ups, or even light jumps

-When to See a Pelvic Floor Physical Therapist
+When to See a Pelvic Floor PT

 If you struggle with urinary leakage, pelvic pain, or feel unsure whether you’re engaging the right muscles, a pelvic floor physical therapist can help.
 They are specially trained to: